 The diversity of the Philodendron species, also known as tree friends, is enormous.
 They climb, crawl, grow on the ground or in the treetops.
 Find out about the best types of Philodendron here.

 But which of the many species should you choose?
 To make the selection a little easier, we have compiled the most popular types of Philodendron here as an overview for you.

 Types of Philodendron: how many are there?

-The approximately 487 species of Philodendron are native to the tropical forests of South and Central America, where they grow partly on the ground and partly as perching plants, called epiphytes, on trees.
-In addition, there are hemiepiphytes that begin their lives high up in the treetops and then grow their roots toward the ground, where they make contact with the earth.
-In order to create suitable conditions for houseplants as well, each Philodendron species presented here mentions whether it grows epiphytically or terrestrially.
+The approximately 487 species of Philodendron are native to the tropical forests of South and Central America.
+Those that grow on the ground are terrestrial plants, and those that grow on trees as perching plants are known as epiphytes.
+There are also hemiepiphytes, which are plants that begin their lives high up in the treetops and then grow their roots toward the ground, where they make contact with the earth.

 Terrestrial and epiphytic species:

 As mentioned, some Philodendron species grow on the ground in the soil of the tropical rainforest.
 Others hold on to the trunks of larger trees with their aerial roots; they are so-called epiphytes.
 Their elevated, often climbing growth allows more access to light, which is scarce in the dense rainforest.
 However, epiphytes are not parasites.
 Rather, they are content with using some of the tree’s dead, loose bark and coarse organic material that collects in cracks in the bark as substrate.
 Accordingly, these two types of Philodendron require different soils in order to come to life as houseplants in the UK: